-Most commonly adenomyosis is found in middle aged patients, ranging from forties to fifties.
+Most commonly adenomyosis is found in middle-aged patients, ranging from the forties to fifties.
 Classical training preaches that adenomyosis is usually found in females that have given birth, especially multiple times, whereas endometriosis will be more commonly found in infertile couples.
 However, recent data shows that many young patients that have never given birth have adenomyosis.
 Endometriosis can also be found in patients who have given birth many times.
 Thus there is some doubt in the classically defined parameters of patients that are likely to have adenomyosis and even endometriosis.

 Adenomyosis and Infertility

-It is often common for patients with adenomyosis to have decreased fertility rates, and in some cases infertility.
+It is often common for patients with adenomyosis to have decreased fertility rates and in some cases infertility.
 This is because patients with adenomyosis are much more likely to have endometriosis, which can have detrimental effects when it comes to the reproductive system.
 When a patient has adenomyosis the myometrium, which is the smooth muscle tissue of the uterus, will grow.
 With enough build up, the myometrium will begin to occlude the fallopian tubes related to the interstitial part of the tubes on the myometrium itself.
-A partial blockage of the opening between the uterus and the fallopian tubes will ultimately decrease one's chances for pregnancy as this is the path that sperm needs to travel in order to fertilize an egg.
+A partial blockage of the opening between the uterus and the fallopian tubes will ultimately decrease one's chances of pregnancy as this is the path that sperm needs to travel in order to fertilize an egg.
 In fact, It has been reported by the reproductive endocrinology committee from the Japan Society of OB/GYN, as referenced by the Endometriosis Foundation of America that patients suffering from adenomyosis will have: